thepwrtank18/small-utilities/README.md

 ### Clear Icon Cache
 Tired of your icons being blank paper?
 Here is your solution!
 Just run as admin, and you're good!

+### Reset Connection
+If you keep having to restart your computer because of "No internet, secured", you can fix that here. *Do not run this as admin unless you need to.*

 ### More
 More is coming soon™.